- Studying Law at Yale

 Sachi Sugimoto Rodgers

 Director of Student Affairs

 Sachi is the Director for Student Affairs and is responsible for the day-to-day operations of the office.
-She works primarily with the student organizations and secondary law journals to support co-curricular and extracurricular activities at the law school.
-Sachi also advises students on event planning, website needs, and other logistical support.
+She works primarily with the student organizations and specialized law journals to support co-curricular and extracurricular activities at the law school, offering advise on event planning as well as logistical support.
 She works to promote and foster independent and collaborative programming by, with, and amongst student organizations.
-Sachi also works with the Student Representatives to promote Yale Law School's Student Life Initiatives and serves as a resource to assist students in navigating YLS and University resources.
+Sachi also works with the Student Representatives to promote Yale Law School's Student Life Initiatives.
+She works with the Dean's Advisors and Peer Advocates to help serve as a resource to assist students in navigating YLS and University resources.
+Students seeking support for conference presentations, research funding, participation in moot court and trial advocacy competitions, and other funding needs consult with Sachi as well.
 She is a graduate of Yale College with an MBA and culinary degree.

 Associate Director of Student Affairs